-- Parameters Name: This should be a unique and descriptive identifier for the Science Parameters. - Cycle Time: How often this calibrator should be observed. - Default Integration Time: A nominal time for observing this calibrator.
+- Parameters Name: This should be a unique and descriptive identifier for the Science Parameters. - Cycle Time: How often this calibrator should be observed.
+Once the time since the beginning of the last scan of this calibration has exceeded the cycle time, a new scan will be scheduled once the current subscan has ended. - Default Integration Time: A nominal time for observing this calibrator.
 This will in general be exceeded as a subscan (for pointing observations a group of subscans), once started, must be completed.
 Might one day be overridden by the time taken to achieve some level of calibration accuracy. - Data Origin: Type of data to use for deriving the calibration the channel average data will often be used. - Sub Scan Duration: This has a similar meaning to that for science observations i.e. the integration time will be made up of one or more subscans and, once a subscan has started, it will be completed.
 In addition, for calibrations that only make sense with some number n of distinct observations e.g. a five-position pointing, the subscan duration sets how long the telescope points at each position and an integer number of n subscans will always be observed.
 The subscan duration must be an integer multiple of the integration duration and 48 ms. - Force Atmospheric Calibration: Whether a system temperature measurement is needed will often be determined by the observing script, but checking this will ensure what one is taken every time the science Target is observed. - Force Execution: It is possible that a calibration Target will not actually be observed as the script may decree that it is not necessary e.g. a sufficient calibration exists from a previously-executed SB.
 This can be overridden using this checkbox. - Advanced Parameters: Not yet implemented.